benkehoe/aws-assume-role-lib/README.md

     *,
     # keyword-only arguments for AssumeRole
     RoleSessionName:   str                                    = None,
-    PolicyArns:        list[dict[str, str]]           = None,
+    PolicyArns:        Union[list[dict[str, str]], list[str]] = None,
     Policy:            Union[str, dict]                       = None,
     DurationSeconds:   Union[int, datetime.timedelta]         = None,
     Tags:              list[dict[str, str]]                   = None,
     TransitiveTagKeys: list[str]                              = None,
     ExternalId:        str                                    = None,
     SerialNumber:      str                                    = None,
     TokenCode:         str                                    = None,
     SourceIdentity:    str                                    = None,
     additional_kwargs: dict                                   = None,

     # keyword-only arguments for returned session
     region_name:       Union[str, bool]                       = None,

     # keyword-only arguments for assume_role() itself
     validate:          bool                                   = True,
     cache:             dict                                   = None, )
 ```

 `assume_role()` takes a session and a role ARN, and optionally [other keyword arguments for `sts.AssumeRole`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html#STS.Client.assume_role).
 Unlike the `AssumeRole` API call itself, `RoleArn` is required, but `RoleSessionName` is not; it's automatically generated if one is not provided.

-Note that unlike the boto3 sts client method, you can provide the `Policy` parameter (the [inline session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)) as a `dict` instead of as a serialized JSON string, and `DurationSeconds` as a `datetime.timedelta` instead of as an integer.
+Note that unlike the boto3 sts client method, you can provide the `Policy` parameter (the [inline session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)) as a `dict` instead of as a serialized JSON string, `PolicyArns` as a list of ARNs, and `DurationSeconds` as a `datetime.timedelta` instead of as an integer.

-By default, the session returned by `assume_role()` uses the same region configuration as the input session.
+By default, the session returned by `assume_role()` links its region configuration to the input session.
 If you would like to set the region explicitly, pass it in the `region_name` parameter.

 Note that if the parent session was created without a region passed in to the `Session` constructor, it has an implicit region, based on searching potential configuration locations.
 This means that the region used by the session can change (for example, if you set `os.environ["AWS_DEFAULT_REGION"]` to a different value).
-By default, if the parent session has an implicit region, the child session has an implicit region, and they would both change.
+By default, the child session region is linked to the parent session, so if the parent session has an implicit region, or if the parent session's region is changed directly, they would both change.
-If the parent session has an implicit region, and you would like to fix the child session region to be explicitly the current value, pass `region_name=True`.
+If you would like to fix the child session region to be explicitly the current value, pass `region_name=True`.
 If, for some reason, you have an explicit region set on the parent, and want the child to have implicit region config, pass `region_name=False`.

 By default, `assume_role()` checks if the parameters are invalid.